yinkalario/DCASE2019-TASK3/README.md

 ## Using codes

 The codes in this repo are fully reproducible.
 It only depends on the seed.
 With the seed unchanged, the results will be exactly the same for every run.
+Please also refer to the requirements_pip.yaml and requirements_conda.yaml, which list the corresponding packages.

 ### 0. Prepare data